 However, not all audiologists have specialized training in translating music signals for hearing aids as well as how you experience music differently from regular speech.
 As a result, it is important to talk to your audiologist and find out where his or her specialization lies.
 See if your audiologist can refer you to someone who has more expertise in the specific area of music appreciation.

 When enjoying live music, hearing aids can’t always help you the same way that they can in conversations with people.
 That’s because hearing aids specifically translate sounds into signals sent to your brain.
 Those signals, in turn, help you to understand and interpret human speech.
 Hearing aids make it possible to better hear the sounds around you.

 Picking Up Emotion

 However, music is conveyed not just through language but through emotion.
 Therefore, it is harder for hearing aids to specifically pick up on which sounds in a musical performance you want your brain to hear.
-As a result, you may find it helpful to use a hearing amplifier versus a hearing aid.
-A hearing amplifier increases the signals from all sounds that reach the ear so you can hear music more powerfully even if it normally sounds faint to you.
+As a result, you may find it helpful to use an OTC hearing aid versus a prescription hearing aid.
+An over the counter hearing aid increases the signals from all sounds that reach the ear so you can hear music more powerfully even if it normally sounds faint to you.